chuang76/x86-bootloader/README.md

   $ qemu-system-i386 -fda bootloader
   ```

-If you want to debug the code, you can connect to gdb remotely with the port 1234
+If you would like to debug the code, you can connect to GDB remotely with the following command:

 ```
 (gdb) target remote localhost:1234